willrorystone/MSc-Thesis-South-Asian-Population-Genetics/README.md

 The VCF file is ready for analysis.

 ## Principle Components Analysis

 The first analytical technique I used to explore the dataset for population structure was Principle Components Analysis (PCA).
 I carried out PCA in RStudio using the package SNPRelate.
-The R script I used for this analysis
+The R code for this analysis is in the R file PCA_script.R.

+## ADMIXTURE Analysis

+I used ADMIXTURE to infer ancestry components in the populations.

+Before running the ADMIXTURE software